 No. You do not need to be strong, flexible, or in particularly good shape to start jiu jitsu.
 By practicing jiu jitsu, you will most certainly improve your strength, flexibility, and conditioning (plus balance, coordination, and more), but you do not need to have those traits to begin with.
 Disclaimer: Doctors’ recommend anyone who starts any strenuous activity, including Brazilian jiu jitsu, receive a physical examination to ensure they can safely participate in the program’s activities.

 NO. Anyone, at any age, can do jiu jitsu.
 Alliance has students ranging in age from 3 to 80.
-Check out a few of these links for more proof that age is no limit.

 You generally wear either a gi (sometimes called a kimono) or nogi attire to practice/train.
 If you are in your trial classes, you can wear any comfortable clothing and we will loan you the appropriate attire.
 When you sign up, you will receive a gi as part of registration.